True (Spandau Ballet album)

-True is the third studio album by English new wave band Spandau Ballet, released on 4 March 1983 by Chrysalis Records.
+True is the third studio album by the English new wave band Spandau Ballet, released on 4 March 1983 by Chrysalis Records.
 The band's songwriter/guitarist Gary Kemp realised after the release of their second album that the nightclub audience they initially wanted to attract had lost interest in them in part because of the band's transition from dance music to pop.
 He no longer felt obligated to keep writing music for them and shifted his focus to soul and R&B influences such as Marvin Gaye and Al Green for this album.
 Kemp thought that bandmate Steve Norman's newfound interest in the saxophone would be well-suited to the sound he was going for, as would the decision to record most of the album at Compass Point Studios in the Bahamas.

 After an unsuccessful attempt to begin work on the album with producer Trevor Horn, the band tested out their working relationship with Tony Swain and Steve Jolley while recording its first single, "Lifeline", and chose to produce the album alongside them.
 "Lifeline" was a top ten hit on the UK Singles Chart, and its follow-up, "Communication", also did well.
 The album became available as the second single climbed the charts, and the overwhelming response to the title track dictated its release as the third single from the album, leading it to four weeks as the most popular song in the UK.
 It also became their first song to appear on the Billboard Hot 100 in the US, where it peaked at number four.
 A fourth single, "Gold", reached number two in the UK but only got as high as 29 in the US, which Kemp attributed to internal conflicts at their record label that took time away from promoting the band.

 On the album charts, True reached number one in the UK and number 19 in the US while also having success in numerous other countries.
 It achieved platinum certification for sales of 300,000 units in the UK less than three months after its release.
 Most critics thought the album was enjoyable, but there were those who found something or much to dislike.
 The choice of suits for the album photos and "True" music video was thought to have misled US audiences by presenting them as too clean cut to have much else to offer other than soul ballads like the title song.